 Episode 003: Show Notes

-She shares her three key factors in perfecting your pitch, what to say in your emails and how to stand out from the crowd.
-Getting proper PR for your business can have a huge impact in your reach and credibility so making sure your efforts don’t go to waste is key.
-After this episode you’ll be geared up to start reaching out to small and big name publications to get your business noticed.
+She shares her three key factors in perfecting your pitch, what to say in your emails, and how to stand out from the crowd.
+Getting proper PR for your business can have a huge impact in your reach and credibility, so making sure your efforts don’t go to waste is key.
+After this episode you’ll have the tools to start reaching out to small and big name publications to get your business noticed.

 The Benefit of Being Published and How It Can Help Your Creative Business

 Oftentimes in business, you put energy into something that just doesn’t pay off.
 However, this isn’t the case when it comes to getting published.
 Carving out time, even as little as 30 minutes a week, can lead to just the traction you were looking for.